unorjikingsley/React-Bookstore/README.md

 # 📖 [Bookstore App] <a name="about-project"></a>

-**[Math Magician Calculator]** - This is a website that shows mastery in React and Redux, JavaScript, HTML, CSS.
+**[Book-store app]** - This is a website that shows mastery in React and Redux, JavaScript, HTML, CSS.

 ## 🛠 Built With <a name="built-with"></a>